tkn-tub/ns3-gym/README.md

 ## RL-TCP
 The proper RL-TCP agent example is still under development.
+However, we have already implemented and released two versions (i.e. time and event-based) of an interface allowing to monitor parameters of a TCP instance and control its `Congestion Window` and `Slow Start Threshold` -- see details [here](./scratch/rl-tcp/tcp_base.py).
+Note, that both versions inherits from `TcpCongestionOps` and hence can be used as an argument for `ns3::TcpL4Protocol::SocketType`.

-However, we already have an example Python Gym agent that implements TCP NewReno and communicates with the ns-3 simulation process using ns3gym interface -- see [here](./scratch/rl-tcp/tcp_newreno.py).
-The example can be used as a starting point to implement a RL-based TCP congetsion control algorithms.
+Moreover, using the event-based interface, we already have an example Python Gym agent that implements TCP NewReno and communicates with the ns-3 simulation process using ns3gym -- see [here](./scratch/rl-tcp/tcp_newreno.py).
+The example can be used as a starting point to implement an RL-based TCP congestion control algorithms.

 In order to run it, please execute:
 ```